Hubs-Foundation/speelycaptor/README.md

 # speelycaptor
-AWS Lambda for performing video conversions
+AWS Lambda for performing video conversions via `ffmpeg`

 API:
 - GET `/init` to get a signed S3 URL to post a video to.
 Response is JSON with two keys, `uploadUrl` and `key`.